 I've been cut off.
 I'm not allowed to buy any more cookbooks (my husband saw my list).
 So I've visited the library alot lately.
 I finally got my hands on Isa Chandra Moskowitz's Appetite for Reduction.
 There are so many yummy things in here that I just can't wait to try.
 But I must share this.
 The BEST salad dressing ever!!
 Green Onion -Miso Vinaigrette.

 I've never been a ranch dressing kind of person.
-And while I love a basic balsamic vinaigrette (I also made Isa's and it is low-fat and incredible too!), I get really excited when my salad dressing has depth and unexpected flavours all over the place.
-This reminds me of a non-vegan dressing I used to make which I have been reminiscing about lately, sigh, - a tangy Dijon vinaigrette made with cooked egg yolk.
-While not really the same in so many ways - the miso gives the dressing "that" flavour -- that indescribable "I have to eat more of this stuff" flavour.
+And while I love a basic balsamic vinaigrette (I also made Isa's and it is low-fat and incredible too!), I get really excited when my salad dressing has depth and unexpected flavours all over the place - the miso gives the dressing "that" flavour -- that indescribable "I have to eat more of this stuff" flavour.
 So I am hooked.

-- 1 1/ 2 cups chopped green onions, white and green parts
+- 1-½ cups green onions 4-5 green onions, white and green parts, roughly chopped

 - 1 clove garlic